-The findings support a study, conducted by Forrester Consulting, which surveyed decision makers at travel brands with revenues exceeding $300 million, revealing that 64% of travel companies fail to understand their customers or why they are loyal to their brand.
+The findings support a study, conducted on behalf of Forrester Consulting, which surveyed decision makers at travel brands with revenues exceeding $300 million, revealing that 64% of travel companies fail to understand their customers or why they are loyal to their brand.

 Despite all the potential data points available for brands to better understand their customers and provide flexible, personalised offers, only half of organisations collect a wide range of customer data and augment it with third-party sources.

 Steve Grout, director of loyalty at customer benefits and loyaltyfirm Collinson which carried out the poll of 2,008 consumers, said: “In today’s fiercely competitive market, winning customer loyalty has become increasingly challenging for travel brands.